Flow Cytometry Core

 Office: 48 EMRB

-The 1,200-square foot facility is located in the Eckstein Medical Research Building (EMRB).
-The facility has one magnetic-based and 10 laser-based instruments whose major purpose is the identification and isolation of various cell populations.
-The laser-based instruments accomplish this by the use of antibodies to which various colors or dyes have been attached and are directed at molecules known to exist on the cell surface.
-By using several colors attached to different antibodies, one can identify and purify cells that express any given configuration of various molecules.
+The 1,200-square foot Flow Cytometry Facility is located in the Eckstein Medical Research Building (EMRB).
+The facility has one magnetic-based and eight laser-based instruments whose major purpose is the identification and isolation of cell populations.

-The facility provides scientific and technical personnel who are available for consultation in designing experimental protocols.
-Cell preparation protocols and publication quality output are available upon request.
+The facility provides scientific and technical personnel who are available for consultation in designing experimental protocols and training in the use of bench-top instruments and software programs for the interpretation and analysis of data.
+Cell preparation protocols are available on the facility’s website and publication quality output is available upon request.